About the Washoe County Health District

 Administrative Health Services (AHS)

-The Administrative Health Services Division is the support branch for the Washoe County Health District, directing internal and external operations.
-Internally, AHS oversees financial management and budgeting, grants management, information technology, personnel and payroll, purchasing and facilities management.
+The Administrative Health Services Division (AHS) oversees financial management and budgeting, grants management, information technology, personnel and payroll.

 The Air Quality Management Division is responsible for controlling sources of air pollution and assuring compliance with federal, state, and local environmental laws governing air quality.

 Community and Clinical Health Services focuses on disease prevention, community and individual education and wellness.
 Programs within CCHS are: Chronic Disease Prevention, Immunizations, Maternal Child Health, Tuberculosis, WIC, and Sexual Health which includes Family Planning, HIV and STD services.